Single Shot Self-Reliant Scene Text Spotter by Decoupled yet Collaborative Detection and Recognition: Abstract

 \section{Abstract}

-Typical text spotters follow the two-stage spotting strategy: detect the precise \wu{boundary} for a text instance first and then perform text recognition within the located text region.
-While such strategy has achieved substantial progress, \lyu{there are two underlying limitations.
-1) The performance of text recognition depends heavily on the precision of text detection, resulting in the potential error propagation from detection to recognition.
-2) The RoI cropping which bridges the detection and recognition brings noise from background and leads to information loss when \wu{pooling or interpolating} from feature maps.
-In this work we propose the single shot Self-Reliant Scene Text Spotter (\textbf{SRSTS}), which circumvents \wu{these} limitations by decoupling recognition from detection.
-Specifically, we conduct text detection and recognition in parallel and bridge them by the shared positive anchor point.} Consequently, our method is able to recognize the text instances correctly even though the precise text boundaries are challenging to detect.
-Additionally, our method reduces the annotation cost for text detection substantially.
-Extensive experiments on regular-shaped benchmark and arbitrary-shaped benchmark demonstrate that our \textbf{SRSTS} compares favorably to previous state-of-the-art spotters in terms of both accuracy and efficiency.
+Typical text spotters follow the two-stage spotting paradigm which detects the boundary for a text instance first and then performs text recognition within the detected regions.
+Despite the remarkable progress of such spotting paradigm, an important limitation is that the performance of text recognition depends heavily on the precision of text detection, resulting in the potential error propagation from detection to recognition.
+In this work, we propose the single shot Self-Reliant Scene Text Spotter v2 (\textbf{SRSTS v2}), which circumvents this limitation by decoupling recognition from detection while optimizing two tasks collaboratively.
+Specifically, our \textbf{SRSTS v2} samples representative feature points around each potential text instance, and conducts both text detection and recognition in parallel guided by these sampled points.
+Thus, the text recognition is no longer dependent on detection, thereby alleviating the error propagation from detection to recognition.
+Moreover, the sampling module is learned under the supervision from both detection and recognition, which allows for the collaborative optimization and mutual enhancement between two tasks.
+Benefiting from such sampling-driven concurrent spotting framework, our approach is able to recognize the text instances correctly even if the precise text boundaries are challenging to detect.
+Extensive experiments on four benchmarks demonstrate that our method compares favorably to state-of-the-art spotters.